 Level 3 inputs: In some cases, the fair value of financial instruments cannot be calculated.
 Neither via market prices nor on the basis of valuation models which are completely based on observable market data.
 For such financial instruments, initial parameters are based on other relevant sources of information or must be estimated according to appropriate assumptions.
-In this category, the corporate group primarily evaluates customer re-quirements designated at fair value.
+In this category, the corporate group primarily evaluates receivables from clients, which are designated at fair value due to contractual terms that are harmful according to SSPI.
 A significant and non-observable input factor in this context is an internal rating.
 The worse the creditworthiness of the client, the higher the corresponding interest rate is which influences the discount rate that is necessary to evaluate fair value.

-The classification of financial instruments is regularly assessed by people in charge, who will carry out reclassifica-tions, if appropriate.
+The classification of financial instruments is regularly assessed by people in charge, who will carry out reclassifications, if appropriate.